The weather is getting cooler at the Home by the Sea. Could this affect the number of bubbles I see in the starter?

 Since I attended one of those slightly cringeworthy Tupperware parties of the 80’s, I always store my white flour in the fridge.
 I never get weevils or pantry moths in my flour due to this storage method.
 However, I got to thinking that this might make the sourdough more sterile, due to a lesser number of bugs.
-So I ask the break making veterans: Would this make a difference?
+So I ask the bread-making veterans: Would this make a difference?

 The Starter seems to have run out of steam, a little and I am looking for explanations.
 I do have a confession to make:

 I added the morning feed quantity at the evening feeding and the following morning it was very liquidy on the top.

 I may have overfed it!

 I continued feeding the batch I was intending to keep and use, and left aside this ‘to be discarded if it doesn’t do anything’ batch, for a day but it didn’t seem to improve.

 Not many bubbles, compared to day 2, which is seen below.